 These are some of the types of tortillas sold in Mexico.
 Top left with the oval shape is used for "flautas", then the white taco tortilla top right.
 Yellow corn tortilla bottom left and regular everyday use white corn tortilla bottom right.
 Tortillas used for tacos are commonly smaller.

-Use a wooden bowl to combine the masa harina and water.
+1. Use a wooden bowl to combine the masa-harina and water.
 Mix well until the water is absorbed evenly and the dough forms a ball.

-We are looking for a soft dough consistency; it should not stick to your hands.
-If it does, add a little more of masa harina.
+NOTES: We are looking for a soft dough consistency; it should not stick to your hands.
+If it does, add a little more of masa-harina.
 If it looks dry, breakable or crumbly, add more water.
 Cover with a moist towel to prevent the dough from drying.

-This picture is just to give you and idea of the size of the dough used for one tortilla.
+This picture is just to give you an idea of the size of the dough used for one tortilla.
 This is an extra large egg.

 This is your typical tortilla press, there are some wooden presses too.